 |

-10. Create the floor of the lantern by measure the sides and creating an octagon form on cardstock.
-Add 1 centimeter on all sides and then cut out.
+10. Create the floor of the lantern by measuring the sides and creating a hexagon form on cardstock.
+Add 1 centimeter allowance on all sides and then cut out.

 |